 When picking a platform for your business, you should take into consideration whether it aligns with your audience and marketing goals.
 So, before you start thinking about how to monetize Pinterest, make sure to check its main audience.
 Here are some figures which may be useful for a marketer, according to Omnicore:

-- There are 88 million US citizens on Pinterest.
+- US citizens account for 50% of the audience on Pinterest.

 - More than 2 million Pinterest users save shopping pins on their boards every day.